larsenv/WiiShopliftChannel/README.md

 Before we begin, I will say that I'm not responsible for what you do with this, this tool is a grey area.

-# NOTE only US games are working right now.
-It will be fixed as soon as possible if we find a way to fix it

 Also, credit to aep since he helped me with this

 This tool is intended to provide a way to download games from the Wii Shop directly onto your Wii, even after shutdown.